Easy Summer Recipes

 Whisk lemon and olive oil together and pour over strawberries, tomatoes and cranberries.
 Top with chopped basil and serve on fish, chicken or as an appetizer.

-Nutrition Facts: Total calories per serving: 95; Total fat: 3.5g; Saturated fat: 0.5g; Total cholesterol: 0mg; Sodium: 21mg; Total carbohydrate: 16g; Total fiber: 2.5g; Sugar: 9g; Protein: 1gThis post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+Nutrition Facts: Total calories per serving: 95; Total fat: 3.5g; Saturated fat: 0.5g; Total cholesterol: 0mg; Sodium: 21mg; Total carbohydrate: 16g; Total fiber: 2.5g; Sugar: 9g; Protein: 1gThis is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio